 SEU NorCal's Student Union is adjacent to the campus and offers students the perfect venue for building community and fostering greater SEU identity.
-The 2100-square-foot space holds multiple game rooms, a lounge, kitchenette, bathroom, and student life offices.
-Every SEU Nor Cal student has access to the facility at set hours every day of the week.
+The 2100-square-foot space holds two game rooms, lounge, kitchenette, bathroom, and student life offices.
+An adjoining Student Success Center houses the campus computer lab and quiet study spaces.
+Every SEU NorCal student has access to these facilities during designated hours most days of the week.